josuablejeru/OctoPrint-TuyaSmartplug/README.md

   - When checked will run system command configured in **System Command On** setting after a delay in seconds configured in **System Command On Delay**.
 - **Run System Command Before Off**
   - When checked will run system command configured in **System Command Off** setting after a delay in seconds configured in **System Command Off Delay**.

-## Support jneilliii Efforts
-Most of the code used in this plugin has been written by [jneilliii](https://github.com/jneilliii) so if you want to support someone, you can support his work.